vanesa-tamu/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
     In order to iterate through many items to make our code DRY.
 5. What is a component?
-    A componenet is a reusable function that abstracts away repetitive logic.
+    A componenet is a reusable code that abstracts away repetitive logic.
 It makes our code DRY as well.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account